osilander/bacterial-genomics-intro/ngs-qc/index.rst

 A useful tool to decode base qualities can be found `here <http://broadinstitute.github.io/picard/explain-qualities.html>`__.

 What do the sequences in your ``fastq`` file look like?
-The easiest and fastest way to see is **not** to open the file, but to peek inside of it.
+The easiest and fastest way to see is **not** to open the file (it's very large), but to peek inside of it.
 There are several ways to do this.
 Perhaps you just want to see the first few lines of the file.
 In this case you could use:

 .. code:: bash